 Snow forms when the atmospheric temperature is at or below freezing (0 degrees Celsius or 32 degrees Fahrenheit) and there is a minimum amount of moisture in the air.
 That’s when the snow will reach the ground.

-However, in certain situations, the air between the cloud and the ground is not always below freezing.
+tThe air between the cloud and the ground in certain situations is not always below freezing.
 This actually happens more frequently along the east coast of the U.S. When big storms move south to north along the coastline (known as Nor’Easters), the flow around the storm pulls in air from the Atlantic Ocean.
-This is good because oceanic air is very moist and can produce lots of snow.
+The oceanic air is very moist and can produce lots of snow.
 This is also bad at times, though, because the same oceanic air is also warm.
-If the air is warmer than freezing, the snowflakes that fall from the cloud will hit the warm air on their way to the ground and melt into a raindrop.
+If the air is warmer than freezing, the snowflakes that fall from the clouds will hit the warm air on their way to the ground and melt into raindrops.

 Is it ever too cold to snow?

-With that bit of background aside, let’s tackle your question head on.
-If the entire atmosphere is below freezing, the snowflake will fall as a snowflake all the way toward the ground.
-If the temperature at the ground is right around or just above freezing, the snowflake might not have enough time to melt as it falls since it’s only spending a short time in the warmer air before it hits the ground.
-So yes, as the graphic shows in the column that’s second from the right, snow can fall all the way to the ground even when temperatures are above freezing at the surface.
+The snowflake will fall as a snowflake all the way toward the ground if the temperature at the ground is right around or just above freezing.
+The snowflake might not have enough time to melt as it falls since it’s only spending a short time in the warmer air before it hits the ground.
+So yes, as the graphic shows, snow can fall all the way to the ground even when temperatures are above freezing at the surface.

-One last cool fact is that if it’s just starting to snow, the temperature can actually cool a few degrees due to evaporation.
-If snowflakes fall into drier air, some of the flakes will evaporate and this process actually cools the air.
-During the next snowstorm, keep an eye on the temperature when the first flakes begin to fly.
-If the temperature is just above freezing when you catch sight of the first flakes, check back just a few minutes later.
-Chances are the temperature fell a few degrees because of evaporation and hopefully, this gives you a better shot of having that snow accumulate into a meaningful powder day!
+One last “cool fact,” (so to speak) is that the temperature can actually cool a few degrees due to evaporation if it’s just starting to snow.
+Some of the flakes will evaporate and this process actually cools the air if snowflakes fall into drier air.
+Keep an eye on the temperature when the first flakes begin to fly during the next snowstorm.
+When you catch sight of the first flakes, check back just a few minutes later if the temperature is just above freezing.
+Chances are the temperature fell a few degrees because of evaporation and hopefully, this gives us a better shot of having that snow accumulate into a meaningful powder day.